It's safe to say that when the clock struck midnight on December 31, 2019, most of us did not have "global pandemic" on our 2020 bingo card.

 Leku at the Rubell Museum1100 NW 23rd St., Miami

-Thirty-year-old Mikel Goikolea helms the kitchen at the gorgeous new restaurant located on the ground floor of the museum.& Since its opening in early July, Leku, which opens onto a courtyard garden,& is operating as a pop-up, offering a limited summer menu of items such as beet tartare topped with olive-oil caviar ($11), traditional octopus served Galician-style ($18), and Cinco Jotas Iberico ham croquetas ($15).& The full slate of offerings, ranging in price from $18 to 40, will roll out in September.
+Thirty-year-old Mikel Goikolea helms the kitchen at the gorgeous new restaurant on the ground floor of the Rubell Museum in Allapattah.
+Since opening in early July, Leku, which opens onto a courtyard garden, has offered a menu of items such as beet tartare topped with olive-oil caviar ($11), traditional octopus served Galician-style ($18), and Cinco Jotas Iberico ham croquetas ($15).

 Redfish by Chef Adrianne9610 Old Cutler Rd., Coral Gables

-At Society BBQ, chef Richard Hales departs from his Asian-inspired cuisines at Sakaya Kitchen and Backbrick Chinese and taps into his barbecue cravings.
+At Society BBQ, chef Richard Hales departs from his Asian-inspired cuisines and taps into his barbecue cravings.
 This restaurant, located at the Citadel food hall, offers brisket burnt ends ($15), pulled chicken ($9), and ribs.
-The lovingly& smoked& meats are& available as platters or in sandwiches.
+The lovingly smoked meats are available as platters or in sandwiches.
 (Hales even offers vegan burnt ends for non-carnivores.)
-In the event your aunt in Topeka would prefer brisket to flowers on her birthday, bear in mind that Society BBQ will ship meats nationwide.
+In the event your aunt in Topeka would prefer brisket to flowers on her birthday, bear in mind that Society BBQ will ship its meats nationwide.